krishnarao22/tl-project-react/README.md

 # tl-project-react
-Project in React for Tech Lead Application
+Project in React for Tech Lead Application.

+#Usage
+React and `react-router` are required to run the app locally.